-Trump tweets cartoon of train hitting CNN reporter - BBC News
+Trump tweets cartoon of train hitting CNN

 The Twitter user, @MikeHolden, had been commenting on a Fox report saying that Mr Trump could be planning to pardon Arizona Sheriff Joe Arpaio, who was found guilty in July of racially profiling Hispanic people.

-Mr Holden, of Manchester, England, promptly changed his Twitter bio to read: "Officially Endorsed by the President of the United States.
+Mr Holden, of Burnley, England, promptly changed his Twitter bio to read: "Officially Endorsed by the President of the United States.
 I wish that were a good thing."

+Asked by the BBC if he thinks the "endorsement" ended when Mr Trump deleted the tweet he laughed and said: "Oh, absolutely.
+I don't think he really meant to endorse it.

+"I don't think he intended to say, 'yup, that's me, the big ol' fascist!'"

 Mr Trump has drawn criticism from both ends of the political spectrum since Saturday's so-called Unite The Right rally in Charlottesville, Virginia, where a woman was killed.

-Heather Heyer, a 32-year-old counter-protester and 19 other people were injured when a car rammed the crowd.
+Heather Heyer, a 32-year-old counter-protester, was killed and 19 other people were injured when a car rammed the crowd.
 A 20-year-old man is facing murder and other charges.

 Mr Trump did not immediately condemn the white supremacists, instead blaming "many sides" for "hatred, bigotry, and violence" in the university town.